the-corg/full-stack-open/README.md

 ### a.
 Rendering a collection, modules
 - `part2/courseinfo`: Exercises 2.1 - 2.5, refactoring and generalizing the app from part 1 to support an arbitrary number of courses and course parts
 ### b.
 Forms
+- `part2/phonebook`: Exercises 2.6 - 2.10, a simple app with a form and a text filter
+### c.
+Getting data from server
 In progress...